ronna-s/go-ws-type-system/lessons/lesson1-interfaces/README.md

 ## Task: build P&P game
 P&P™ stands for Platforms and Programmers.

-P&P is a game in which a band of developers tries to take own the ultimate villain: PRODUCTION.
+P&P is a game in which a band of developers tries to take on the ultimate villain: PRODUCTION.

 Today you are going to parts of the game engine, the characters (developers), and how they interact with PRODUCTION.